whatsplay/whatsapp-play/README.md

 ## Things to do
 - [x] onlinetracker script - to track the online/offline status.
-- [ ] wchat script - to chat with contact from command line.
+- [x] wchat script - to chat with contact from command line.
-- [ ] messageblast script - to send message repeatedly to a person.
+- [x] messageblast script - to send message repeatedly to a person.
 - [x] argument parser to connect all scripts to one script.
 - [ ] telegram bot script for onlinetracker to send the status online/offline status to telegram bot.
 - [x] improve onlinetracker script.
-- [ ] improve messageblast script.
+- [x] improve messageblast script.
-- [ ] improve wchat script for chatting.
+- [x] improve wchat script for chatting.
-- [ ] telegram bot script for onlinetracker script to send the online status on telegram.
-- [ ] a sound notification in pc system when the person gets online.<br>
+- [ ] a sound notification in pc system when the person gets online.
+- [ ] script to save the whole chat of a person.
+- [ ] docker image for wchat.<br>
 (If you have any new idea for this software, please open issue for that :) )

 ## Disclaimer